 They have entertained the Queen of Thailand, been keynote singers for the AFL-CIO, performed at hundreds of folk festivals, appeared on the “Today Show” and on National Public Radio.
 They have advocated in Washington for unions, health care for children and the rights and livelihoods of artists.

-As curators, performers and hosts, Cathy & Marcy produce two annual shows at The Birchmere, in Alexandria, VA.
-The Mike Seeger Commemorative Old Time Banjo Festival is in its eleventh year and their Tribute To Hank Williams in its twenty- rst year.
-Their annual weeklong Ukulele & Guitar Summit at Strathmore goes into year nine in 2017.
+As curators, performers and hosts, Cathy & Marcy produce A Tribute To Hank Williams at The Birchmere, in its twenty-third year.
+Their annual weeklong Ukulele & Guitar Summit at Strathmore goes into year 11 in 2019.

 Cathy & Marcy have earned two GRAMMY® Awards for their recordings “cELLAbration: a Tribute to Ella Jenkins” and for “Bon Appétit!”.
 Their CDs “Postcards” and “Banjo Talkin’” were both GRAMMY® nominated in the Best Traditional Folk Album category.